erindb/dippl/sailors/sailors2016.md

 <!-- we actually will go after Noah's talk, so that helps! -->

-Inductive reasoning
+Inductive reasoning is a type of reasoning in which the conclusions that are reached are probable (rather than certain) based on the evidence provided.
+The premises act as evidence for the validity of the conclusions, but this type of reasoning is inherently uncertain and thus the conclusions are merely probable to some degree - and may still be false.
+Probability theory (e.g. Bayes' rule) is one example of inductive reasoning.

+In our examples, we will use Bayesian inference to run simulations of popular game theory games.
+As we will see, we can use nested inference to do even better in these games.

 ## Coordination Game

 Let's play a game.

 **Question 1** Imagine that you and all the other SAILORS students are going to play a game.
-We'll drop you all of in different places in New York City and we'll give you a specific day and time when you have to all meet up.
-YOU CANNOT CONTACT EACHOTHER BEFORE YOU MEET UP.
+We'll drop all of you off in different places in New York City and we'll give you a specific day and time at which you all have to meet up.
+YOU CANNOT CONTACT EACH OTHER BEFORE YOU MEET UP.
 Where in the city will you try to meet?
 {: .click2seeQn #qn1}

 **Question 2** What if we didn't tell you the time, but we told you the day and the place.
 What time would you all meet there?